 About the program

-The First Nations Artist in Residence Program supports the career development of an emerging to mid-career First Nations musician with a practice in jazz, improvisation or contemporary art music and its composition.
+Presented in a partnership between The Melbourne International Jazz Festival (MIJF) and the Australian Art Orchestra (AAO), The First Nations Artist in Residence Program is a new artistic professional development initiative that supports the career development of an emerging to mid-career First Nations musician with a practice in jazz, improvisation or contemporary art music and its composition.

 The successful candidate will receive:

 - A $5,000 cash bursary from MIJF to support the development of a new work

 - A major festival performance outcome at the Melbourne International Jazz Festival 2021, including an additional performance fee

 - A paid part-time position with the Australian Art Orchestra (August – October, 4 EFT, $50,000 pro rata)

 - A personalised professional development program with AAO, based on the experience, needs and aspirations of the artist in residence.

 - Participation in the AAO’s Creative Music Intensive, a 10-day annual residency held in Tarraleah, Tasmania (October 10-20), including flights and accommodation

 - Producing support from MIJF staff to develop and present the work

 - Ticketing package for MIJF 2021 and artistic/industry networking opportunities